About Rick Neumayer

 Where can readers find out more about you and your books?

-If you had to describe yourself in two words, what would they be?
+If you had to describe yourself in three words, what would they be?

 The Grasmere Writers